ovh/docs/pages/platform/databases/mysql_04_connect_php/guide.pt-pt.md

 Please follow the official [MySQL Drivers and Plugin](https://www.php.net/manual/en/set.mysqlinfo.php){.external} to get the latest information.

-If you can edit your PHP environment on your own, install extensions and libraries as detailed in this documentation page linked above.
+If you can edit your PHP environment on your own, install extensions and libraries as detailed in the documentation page linked above.

 On the contrary, if you benefit from a managed web hosting solution, such as **OVHcloud Web Hosting offers**, you need to activate the right PHP version on your web hosting plan.
-You can find [a guide about modifying your PHP version for OVHcloud Web Hosting here](https://docs.ovh.com/pt/hosting/how_to_configure_php_on_your_ovh_web_hosting_package_2014/).
+You can find [a guide about modifying your PHP version for OVHcloud Web Hosting here](https://docs.ovh.com/pt/hosting/configurar_o_php_num_alojamento_web_alojamentos_2014_ovh/).

 Finally, copy the IP address of your PHP environment or Web Hosting plan, and keep it for later.
 In our example, we will use the (fake) IP 109.190.200.59.